Kate Larson (computer scientist): Education

 Larson majored in mathematics at the Memorial University of Newfoundland, where she graduated with a Bachelor of Science degree in mathematics 1997.
 After earning a master's degree in computer science at Washington University in St. Louis in 1999, she completed a Ph.D. in computer science in 2004 at Carnegie Mellon University.
 Her dissertation, Mechanism Design for Computationally Limited Agents, was supervised by Tuomas Sandholm.

 Career

 Larson returned to Canada as an assistant professor of computer science at the University of Waterloo in 2004.
 There, she was promoted to associate professor in 2009 and full professor in 2017, named as Pasupalak AI Fellow in 2018, and given a University Research Chair in 2019.
 Larson's research concerns algorithmic mechanism design, cooperative game theory, and the formation of coalitions in multi-agent systems.

 Recognition

 In 2015 the Canadian Association of Computer Science named her as an outstanding young researcher.
+She was elected an AAAI Fellow in 2025.